-Souping up your vehicle can be a fun way to personalise your car and improve its performance, however you may want to consider how modifications can change the price you pay for car insurance before forging ahead with those additions.
+Souping up your vehicle can be a fun way to personalise your car and improve its performance; however, you may want to consider how modifications could change the price you pay for car insurance before forging ahead with those additions.

 So, let’s take a look at some of the things you may need to consider when insuring a modified vehicle.

 What is a car modification?

 Changing the look or improving the performance of your vehicle is considered a modification.
 This can include the following additions:

 - Custom paint jobs